-1 Introduction
+1. Introduction

-- 2 The study in this paper was undertaken in the context of determining the opti- - 3 mal type of scintillating fibres to be coupled to the electronic front-end readout - of the electro-magnetic barrel calorimeter (BCAL) for the GlueX project.
-This - 5 experiment aims to elucidate confinement in Quantum Chromodynamics, by - searching for hybrid mesons that possess gluonic degrees of freedom and ex- - otic quantum numbers, and arise from photoproduction at 9 GeV [1,2].
-To - 8 achieve this goal, amplitude analyses on numerous exclusive reactions must - be carried out to determine the $J^{PC}$ quantum numbers of produced exotic mesons, which decay into photons and charged particles.
+The study in this paper was undertaken in the context of determining the optimal type of scintillating fibers (SciFis) to be coupled to the electronic front-end readout of the electromagnetic barrel calorimeter (BCAL) for the GlueX project.
+This experiment aims to elucidate confinement in Quantum Chromodynamics, by searching for hybrid mesons that possess gluonic degrees of freedom and exotic quantum numbers, and arise from photoproduction at 9 GeV [1,2].
+To achieve this goal, amplitude analyses on numerous exclusive reactions must be carried out to determine the JPC quantum numbers of produced exotic mesons, which decay into photons and charged particles.
 Clearly, an overall hermetic detector with adequate resolution is essential, and the BCAL is a crucial subsystem.
-Indeed, this calorimeter will cover 11° to 126° with respect to the beam direction, and will be charged primarily with the detection of photons resulting from $\pi^0 \to \gamma \gamma$ and $\eta \to \gamma \gamma$ decays in the 40 MeV to 4 GeV energy range.
+Indeed, this calorimeter will cover 11-126° with respect to the beam direction, and will be charged primarily with the detection of photons resulting from $\pi^0 \rightarrow \gamma \gamma$ and $\eta \rightarrow \gamma \gamma$ decays in the 40 MeV-4 GeV energy range.